Table of Contents

 Section 2: Nominations Process.

-Nominations for Coordinating Committee Members and delegates to the National Convention will be opened no sooner than 10 days before the election.
+Nominations for Steering Committee Members and delegates to the National Convention will be opened no sooner than 10 days before the election.
 The call for nominations will be announced to members in advance of the General Meeting.

 Section 3: Uncontested Positions.